haoranluo858/H3C_BANK/README.en.md

 ## Introduction

-This update fixes the bug related to the display of the answer sheet and adds an automatic update feature.
+Version 1.3 Update: This update fixes a bug with the display of the answer sheet and adds an automatic update feature.
+Version 1.4 Update: This update adds a mock exam feature, and the exam review is under development.
+The main interface GUI has been optimized.

 ## Usage Instructions

 Click `main.exe` to start.

-To import the question bank: place the `.json` files into the `bank` folder.
+How to import the question bank: Place the question bank with a `.json` extension into the `bank` folder.

-This program is open source, and the code is in the `main` folder.
-I hope to receive guidance from experienced developers.
+This program is open source, and the code is in the `main` file.
+I hope to receive guidance from experts.

 This is my first software project.
-Although it is a practice project, the version is **1.1 Beta**, and there are many bugs.
+Although it is a practice version, it is **Version 1.4 Beta**, and there are many bugs.

 More practical features will be added in the future.

-For feedback, please add Q 1960349823.
+Add QQ 1960349823 to provide feedback on issues.